itachi0502/Trigger-Detection/README.md

 #### How to Edit the Configuration File

-To edit the configuration file, simply open `config.yaml` in a text editor and modify the values according to your needs.
+To edit the configuration file, simply open `mlee_pretrain.yaml` and `mlee_train.yaml` in a text editor and modify the values according to your needs.
 For example, to change the learning rate:

 ```yaml
 train: